arifbdarsono/bookmarks/README.md

 # What this ❓

-This repository contains my personal bookmarks collection and portfolios
+This repository contains my personal bookmarks collection and somewhat of my mini project

-## Outline
+## TOC

 ### Web Browsers